Categories: Military Diet Blog

 Tuna on the Military Diet

-Yes, it’s okay to eat tuna that doesn’t come in a can on the Military Diet!
+If you don’t like canned tuna, it’s okay to eat tuna that doesn’t come from a can on the Military Diet!

-Dieticians say that often it’s not the ingredient itself which is fattening or unhealthy but the method of preparation that amps up the calorie count.
-For instance, when fresh tuna is broiled or baked or canned tuna is eaten as is, the calorie count is quite low.
-When cheesy sauces or extra oil are added to the tuna, you have a high calorie dish which is a big NO on the Military Diet.
+Dieticians say it’s not the ingredient itself which is fattening or unhealthy but the method of preparation that amps up the calorie count.
+For instance, when fresh tuna is broiled or baked, the calorie count is quite low.
+When cheesy sauces or extra oil are added to the tuna, a high calorie dish like this is a big NO on the Military Diet.

 Here are 3 ways to eat tuna on the Military Diet without adding any/many calories: